ALLIANCE CITY CHALLENGES

 Cities set the course of the Alliance by deciding the topics and challenges to be addressed.
 Annual challenge support cycles provide the expertise, partnerships and collaborative space they need to tackle their green and just transition goals.

 Climate urgency response – piloting inter-departmental collaboration for integrated city action

 To ensure citywide climate protection efforts, the Dortmund city council has committed to consider the climate impact of all decisions and prefer solutions with positive effects on climate and environmental protection.
 Within the next six months, climate considerations need to be systematically integrated into all areas of local government operations and policymaking.
 In addition, social equity considerations are to be incorporated in climate protection measures.

 Understanding refuge – an equity planning framework for developing Buffalo as a climate haven

 City of Buffalo, USA

-With abundant access to water, a moderate to cold climate and a low risk to be affected by the worst impacts of climate change like sea level rise, heat waves or severe storm events, Buffalo has been rated a safe destination for climate migration.
-Acknowledging the opportunity of these favorable conditions to revitalize the local economy, Buffalo’s Mayor has recently announced Buffalo as a climate refuge and invited migrants to the city.
+With abundant access to water, a cool climate and a low risk to be affected by the worst impacts of climate change like sea level rise, heat waves or severe storm events, Buffalo has been rated a safe destination for climate migration.
+Acknowledging the opportunity of these favorable conditions to revitalize the local economy, Buffalo’s Mayor recently announced Buffalo as a climate refuge and invited migrants to the city.

 Workforce development – seeking new employment models to foster the renewable energy transition